magicblock-labs/.github/profile/README.md

 Magicblock is a web3 studio building on-chain composable games for the mass mobile market.
 We believe in open-source and in making no compromise between composabliity/UX and we are deeply committed to bring on-chain games into the mainstream.

-This Github hosts all of our open source experiments and production-ready tools.
+This Github hosts all our open-source experiments and production-ready tools.

 - Website: https://www.magicblock.gg
 - Discord: https://discord.gg/yKvddrZ25u